apache/maven-resolver/src/site/markdown/expected-checksums.md

 and Remote External sources will not be consulted.
-Important implication: given that almost all MRMs and remote repositories (Maven Central, Google Mirror of Maven Central) send "standard" (SHA-1, MD5) checksums in their response, if any of the standard checksum are enabled, validation will be probably satisfied by "Remote Included" strategy and "Remove External" will be skipped.
+Important implication: given that almost all MRMs and remote repositories (Maven Central, Google Mirror of Maven Central) send "standard" (SHA-1, MD5) checksums in their response, if any of the standard checksum are enabled, validation will be probably satisfied by "Remote Included" strategy and "Remote External" will be skipped.

 The big win here is that by obtaining hashes using "Remote Included" and not by "Remote External" strategy, we can halve the count of HTTP requests to download an Artifact.